-Unfortunately, networking in another country is hard from abroad – but not impossible.
-The Italian chamber of commerce in your home country is a good stepping stone for building a business network in Rome.
+Unfortunately, networking in another country is hard from abroad, but not impossible.
+The Italian Chamber of Commerce in your home country is a good stepping stone for building a business network in Rome.
 Conversely, you can make sure to attend events at your chamber of commerce in Rome during a business visit or fact-finding trip to Italy.

 At the moment, France, Germany, and the US, as well as Switzerland, Russia, Turkey, and the UK are Italy’s most important trading partners in import and export.
 If you are a national from one of these countries or speak its language fluently, this could increase your chance to land a job in commerce.

-Unsolicited Applications: Si or No?
+Speculative Applications: Si or No?